Training for a Negative Split

 Heart Rate Training

 Tempo runs: Run this on an out and back course that is fairly flat to rolling.
-After a ten to fifteen warm up, run the first ¬Ω of your course at a pace slightly less then race pace.
-Then at the turn around, really pour it on!
-Run at a pace slightly faster then race pace and try to run the second half faster.
+After a ten to fifteen warm-up, run the first 1/2 of your course at a pace slightly less than race pace.
+Then at the turnaround, really pour it on!
+Run at a pace slightly faster than race pace and try to run the second half faster.
 Learning to do this may take some practice, so have patience.

 Intervals on the Track: I like to use 800m repeats or mile repeats for this type of training.
 After a thorough warm-up, proceed to run 6-8, 800m repeats (or 3-5, one-mile repeats).
 I try to negative split the 800 itself and the workout too.
 Let’s say you run your 800s in 4:00 or 8:00/mile pace.
 You would try to run the first 400m in 2:02 and then the second 400m in 1:58.
 The key is to negative split the whole workout.
 Try to run the first 800m in 4:10 and take a few seconds off of each one.
 For example, our goal would be to run 4:10, 4:08, 4:06, 4:04, 4:02, and 4:00.
 You can do the same thing with the mile repeats too.
 Start out at a pace you can handle.
 As you get more tired, then keep increasing the effort.

 These types of workouts can also be used in the pool, or on the roads when you are on your bike.
 You can use a 1,000-yard time trial in the pool.
 Swim the second 500 faster than the first.
 You can pick the same type of out-and-back course for biking.
 Try to bike faster on the way back in.
 There are many ways to improve your training and ultimately your racing.
 Learn to negatively split your workouts and you won’t be the one getting passed at the end of the races anymore.
 Now, wouldn’t that be a great feeling?
 Good luck and train smart.